Parliamentary.ai

 Overview

-This bill, the Health Service Medical Supplies (Costs) Bill, focuses on how the UK government purchases medicines and medical supplies for the National Health Service (NHS).
-Amendments debated centered on balancing securing best value for the NHS with supporting the UK life sciences sector and ensuring patient access to new treatments.
+The Health Service Medical Supplies (Costs) Bill aims to improve the National Health Service's (NHS) purchasing of medicines and medical supplies, ensuring best value while considering the UK life sciences sector and patient access to new treatments.

 Description